davidBilson/wrkxd/README.md

 # wrkxd
-Workxie Billionaire market place prototype webste has been shipped to reactjs + solidity
+Workxie Billionaire market place prototype this website has been shipped to reactjs + solidity